-- Review self-study report from department or school seeking accreditation at least 4 months before you plan to submit report to the accreditation agency
+- Review self-study report from department or school seeking accreditation at least 4 months before you plan to submit the report to the accreditation agency.

-- Verify the self-study report adheres to accreditation agencies guidelines standards
+- Verify that the self-study report adheres to the accreditation agency’s guidelines.

-- Request changes from department or school at least 1 month before submitting to accreditation agency
+- Request changes from department or school at least 1 month before submitting to the accreditation agency.

 3 months before accreditation visit

-- Work with department, college, or program to devise an agenda for the upcoming site-visit
+- Work with department, college, or program to create an agenda for the upcoming site-visit.

 - Work with department, college, or program to create a shareable digital folder or website where members from the accreditation agency’s site team can find site-visit documents, maps, and other information.